py5coding/py5book/reference/py5graphics_copy.md

 This method is the same as [](sketch_copy) but linked to a `Py5Graphics` object.
 To see example code for how it can be used, see [](sketch_copy).

+If you want to create a new image with the contents of a rectangular region of a `Py5Graphics` object, check out the [`.get_pixels(x, y, w, h)`](py5graphics_get_pixels) method, where x, y, w, h, are the position and dimensions of the area to be copied.
+It will return a `Py5Image object`.

 Underlying Processing method: PGraphics.copy

 ## Signatures